GarenWoo/0124_MinimalProxy-ERC20Permit-ERC721Permit/README.md

      * @param _v ECDSA signature parameter v
      * @param _r ECDSA signature parameter r
      * @param _s ECDSA signature parameter s
-     * @dev NFTAuth is the address which owns the NFT or is approved to control the NFT.
-Here is the NFT exchange in this function.
      * @dev buyer is the EOA who wants to buy the NFT from the NFT exchange.
      */
     function NFTPermit(